 This type of storyboard contains texts from the script enabling an artist to develop a concept according to the script.
 The scenes are drawn later in a way that they can be paired with the text.

-A storyboard cannot be created without a script or voiceover because they represent the message of an explainer video.
+A storyboard cannot be created without a script or voiceover because it represents the message of an explainer video.
 After creating a 1-2-minute-long script, an animator breaks it according to the scenes.
 If there is a script for the explainer video, then an animator can review the storyboard and ensure that the video is being created according to the specified requirements.

 The purpose of the second step is to ensure the delivery of the correct message through an explainer video.
 At this step, a storyboard artist and other members of the animation team are going to –